2022 15th-Annual Meeting of Academy

 - Behavioral Finance: Training and Teaching

-- Academy’s “Award Certificate for the Robert A. Olsen Best Doctoral Student Paper in Behavioral Finance & Economics”,
+- Academy’s “Award Certificate for the Robert A. Olsen Best Doctoral Student Paper in Behavioral Finance & Economics” and

 SUBMISSION OF PAPERS, ABSTRACTS, AND SEMINARS for Presentation.
 To submit your completed paper, detailed abstract, or seminar proposal, simply click on the following URL and follow the related instructions.